 - Help others to develop self-esteem based on qualities other than physical appearance

 - Get rid of your scale!
-Numbers can be deceiving.
-Listen to your body
+Numbers can be deceiving and are only one piece of information

 - Avoid calling a food “good” or “bad.”
 Food is just food